Generic Name: cholestyramine

 Cholestyramine resin monotherapy has been demonstrated to retard the rate of progression2,3 and increase the rate of regression3 of coronary atherosclerosis.

-Prevalite® is contraindicated in patients with complete biliary obstruction where bile is not secreted into the intestine and in those individuals who have shown hypersensitivity to any of its components.
+Prevalite® powder is contraindicated in patients with complete biliary obstruction where bile is not secreted into the intestine and in those individuals who have shown hypersensitivity to any of its components.

 Chronic use of cholestyramine resin may be associated with increased bleeding tendency due to hypoprothrombinemia associated with Vitamin K deficiency.
 This will usually respond promptly to parenteral Vitamin K1 and recurrences can be prevented by oral administration of Vitamin K1.
 Reduction of serum or red cell folate has been reported over long term administration of cholestyramine resin.
 Supplementation with folic acid should be considered in these cases.

 Cholestyramine resin may produce or worsen pre-existing constipation.
 The dosage should be increased gradually in patients to minimize the risk of developing fecal impaction.
-In patients with pre-existing constipation, the starting dose should be one packet or one scoopful once daily for 5 to 7 days, increasing to twice daily with monitoring of constipation and of serum lipoproteins, at least twice, 4 to 6 weeks apart.
+In patients with pre-existing constipation, the starting dose should be 1 packet or 1 scoop once daily for 5 to 7 days, increasing to twice daily with monitoring of constipation and of serum lipoproteins, at least twice, 4 to 6 weeks apart.
 Increased fluid intake and fiber intake should be encouraged to alleviate constipation and a stool softener may occasionally be indicated.
 If the initial dose is well tolerated, the dose may be increased as needed by one dose/day (at monthly intervals) with periodic monitoring of serum lipoproteins.
 If constipation worsens or the desired therapeutic response is not achieved at one to six doses/day, combination therapy or alternate therapy should be considered.
 Particular effort should be made to avoid constipation in patients with symptomatic coronary artery disease.
 Constipation associated with cholestyramine resin may aggravate hemorrhoids.

 Information for Patients